“A poet with a geology degree, Gander is an envoy between art and science, nature and politics.” —Donna Seaman

 With poet C.D.
 Wright, Gander lives in Rhode Island, where he is professor of English and Comparative Literature at Brown University.
 He teaches courses on phenomenology and poetics, Asian-American literature, and translation.

-Forrest Gander is a poet, translator, essayist, and editor of two anthologies of Mexican poetry.
+Forrest Gander is a poet, translator, essayist, and editor of several anthologies of writing from Spain and Mexico.
 His 2011 poetry collection Core Samples from the World was a finalist for both the Pulitzer Prize and the National Book Critics Circle Award.
-His other books include his first novel, As A Friend; the poetry collections Eye Against Eye; Torn Awake; Science & Steepleflower; and the essay collection Faithful Existence: Reading, Memory & Transcendence.
-Gander’s essays have appeared in The Nation, The Boston Review, and American Poetry Review, among others.
+His other books include two novels, As A Friend and Trace; the poetry collections Eye Against Eye, Torn Awake, Science & Steepleflower; and the essay collection Faithful Existence: Reading, Memory & Transcendence.
+Gander’s essays have appeared in The Nation, The Boston Review, and the New York Times Book Review, among others.
 He is the recipient of fellowships from the National Endowment for the Arts, the Guggenheim, Howard, and Whiting Foundations, and he has received two Gertrude Stein Awards for Innovative Poetry.

 THE TRACE (Novel, 2014)